81-year-old man randomly kicked in the back in Bronx speaks out

-UNIVERSITY HEIGHTS, Bronx (WABC) -- The search is on for the man behind a brutal and unprovoked attack in the Bronx.
+UNIVERSITY HEIGHTS, Bronx (WABC) -- A man injured in a brutal and unprovoked attack in the Bronx is speaking out about the harrowing ordeal.

 After knocking the victim to the ground, the attacker just walked away.